Do you have Hashimoto’s thyroiditis?

 Most cases of alopecia and/or vitiligo can go under-appreciated by many physicians because their presence is usually just cosmetic (compared to systemic autoimmune diseases).

 But their presence may indicate the involvement of multiple glands in their autoimmune condition.

 Having the combination of Hashimoto’s + vitiligo or the combination of Hashimoto’s + alopecia or Hashimoto’s + hypogonadism (6) may dramatically increase your risk of developing Celiac disease later in life.

 You can see a complete list of autoimmune diseases associated with autoimmune thyroiditis such as Hashimoto’s and which autoimmune diseases may accompany this autoimmune disease.

 #2.
 The incidence of Celiac disease is increasing over time.

 This is very interesting data and should be evaluated.

-Studies have shown that the incidence of Celiac disease increasing over time, even in the same patient population.
+Studies have shown that the incidence of Celiac disease increases over time, even in the same patient population.

 This means that you may test negative in your 20-30’s but then may again test positive later in life (it’s especially common in the 4th and 5th decade of life).

-This can can obviously trick some patients into believing that they don't need to be gluten free because they are antibody negative, only to become antibody positive later in life.
+This can obviously trick some patients into believing that they don’t need to be gluten-free because they are antibody negative, only to become antibody positive later in life.